SAFETAG/SAFETAG/content/guides/remote_assessment/examples/recon-ng.md

   * As of November 4th, 2017, the People Search API (required for all LinkedIn related modules) has been added to the Vetted API Access program.
 As a result, a Vetted API Access request must be submitted and approved for the application in order for the associated API key to function properly with the LinkedIn modules.

   * LinkedIn Secret (linkedin_secret) - The Secret key will be available underneath the "OAuth Keys" heading for the application created above.

-  * API's we won't be using
-    * Jigsaw API Key: Costs $1,500/year
-    * PwnedList: Costs Money

 #### Using Recon-ng